clarin-eric/B2Drop2LRS/README.md

 For each file, the '...' menu is extended to contain a menu item poiting to the CLARIN Language Resource Switchboard.
 Once activated, a new browser tab opens with the Switchboard pre-loaded with the desired resource.
 It fetches the file from the cloud, and processes it as usual.
-When selecting multiple files from the Nextcloud/B2DROP cloud space, and option button is also made available in the files-batch option section.
+When selecting multiple files from the Nextcloud/B2DROP cloud space, an option button is also made available in the files-batch option section.
 This option will open a new tab with the Switchboard for each selected resource following the process decribed above for each file.